bloomberg/chef-bach/bootstrap.md

 bcpc-vm2, bcpc-vm3, etc.) can be PXE-booted with a valid image and then chef-ified with minimal effort.

-You are only required to bring up a bare Ubuntu 12.04 image before running the bootstrap_chef.sh script - it will take the image the rest of the way installing all of the good stuff.
+If you have Vagrant and VirtualBox installed, you can use our included Vagrantfile and an Ubuntu 12.04 box file to provision a bootstrap node that is able to act as the provisioning server with minimal interaction.

+If you do not wish to use Vagrant or have a bare metal installation and wish to do a manual install of the bootstrap node, you can use our bootstrap_chef.sh scripts to bring a bare Ubuntu 12.04 image up as a provisioning server.

+Once the bootstrap node is provisioned, then you can PXE-boot the other virtual machines and enroll them in the cluster as head and worker nodes as you deem appropriate.

-If you do not wish to use our scripts (we won't be offended), please refer to the manual instructions at the end of this document.
+Finally, if you do not wish to use our scripts (we won't be offended), please refer to the [manual instructions](#manual-setup-notes) at the end of this document.

 Kicking off the bootstrap process
 =================================